open-quantum-safe/liboqs/docs/algorithms/kem/classic_mceliece.md

 ## Explanation of Terms

-- **Large Stack Usage**: Algorithms identified as having such may cause failures when running in threads or in constrained environments.
+- **Large Stack Usage**: Implementations identified as having such may cause failures when running in threads or in constrained environments.